rclone/rclone/MANUAL.md

 ## Synopsis

-rclone nfsmount allows Linux, FreeBSD, macOS and Windows to mount any of Rclone's cloud storage systems as a file system with FUSE.
+Rclone nfsmount allows Linux, FreeBSD, macOS and Windows to mount any of Rclone's cloud storage systems as a file system with FUSE.

 First set up your remote using `rclone config`.
 Check it works with `rclone ls` etc.